Donald Trump Allegedly Complains That He Can’t Watch Porn In The White House, According To Mika Brzezinski

 — The Hill (@thehill) June 7, 2018

-Rudy Giuliani can try to discredit Stormy Daniels all he wants by denigrating her profession, but many of Donald Trump’s past actions seem to suggest that the president is really into porn stars.
+But while Rudy Giuliani tries discredit Stormy Daniels by denigrating her profession, some of Donald Trump’s past reported actions run counter to that narrative.
 As reported by GQ, Daniels has provided a detailed description of a sexual encounter that she had with Trump at a celebrity golf tournament in 2006.
-He was such an admirer of Daniels that he allegedly had her sign a DVD for him.
+According to the article. he was such an admirer of Daniels that he allegedly had her sign a DVD for him.

 Another porn star, Jessica Drake, claimed that Trump offered to pay her to come to his hotel room during the same event.
 She also accused Trump of kissing her without her consent.
 And then there’s Playboy model Karen McDougal, who said that Trump told her that he loved her during their alleged 2006 extramarital affair.
-As reported by The Atlantic, she claimed that Trump tried to pay her the first time they had sex.
+As reported by the Atlantic, she claimed that Trump tried to pay her the first time they had sex.

-The president has denied all of the allegations about his interactions with adult film stars and Playboy models, but his love for the porn industry lives on in the form of softcore porn.
+The president has denied all of the allegations about his interactions with adult film stars and Playboy models, but his love for the adult film industry allegedly lives on.
 According to BuzzFeed, Donald Trump made a cameo in an explicit 2000 Playboy video.

 Donald Trump may not be able to hang out with porn stars or Playboy playmates anymore, nor can he enjoy the fruits of their labor.
 However, at least he can catch an occasional glimpse of Stormy Daniels on Fox News.